-The Board knows of no matter to be brought before the annual meeting other than the matters identified in this proxy statement.
-However, if any other matter properly comes before the annual meeting or any adjournment of the meeting, it is the intention of the persons named in the proxy solicited by the Board to vote the shares represented by them in accordance with their best judgment.
+The Board knows of no matter to be brought before the Annual Meeting other than the matters identified in this proxy statement.
+However, if any other matter properly comes before the Annual Meeting or any adjournment of the Annual Meeting, it is the intention of the persons named in the proxy solicited by the Board to vote the shares represented by them in accordance with their best judgment.